Harry Potter and the Goblet of Fire

-Harry Potter and the Goblet of Fire is a fantasy novel written by British author J. K. Rowling and the fourth novel in the Harry Potter series.
+Harry Potter and the Goblet of Fire is a fantasy novel written by British author J. K. Rowling.
+It is the fourth novel in the Harry Potter series.
 It follows Harry Potter, a wizard in his fourth year at Hogwarts School of Witchcraft and Wizardry, and the mystery surrounding the entry of Harry's name into the Triwizard Tournament, in which he is forced to compete.

 The book was published in the United Kingdom by Bloomsbury and in the United States by Scholastic.
 In both countries, the release date was 8 July 2000.
 This was the first time a book in the series was published in both countries at the same time.
 The novel won a Hugo Award, the only Harry Potter novel to do so, in 2001.
 The book was adapted into a film, released worldwide on 18 November 2005, and a video game by Electronic Arts.

 Plot

-Over the summer, the Weasleys invite Harry Potter to attend the Quidditch World Cup final, played between Bulgaria and Ireland.
-The match ends in a victory for the Irish, but the campsite is attacked by Voldemort's former followers called the Death Eaters.
-Despite no one being killed, the Death Eaters set off the Dark Mark to cause a panic.

-Hogwarts reopens and a new tournament is announced between three schools to compete for the Triwizard Cup.
-The other competing schools are Beauxbatons and Durmstrang.
-Students excitedly await the start of the Tournament, which is declared open after the visiting teams arrive.
-The Goblet of Fire, a magical object tasked with selecting the champions, is unveiled.
-It names three champions from each of the schools, then selects Harry as a fourth champion, despite him being underage.

-The students perceive Harry has cheated and turn on him.
-Rubeus Hagrid believes Harry's innocence and shows him the dragons involved in the First Task.
-Harry alerts Cedric Diggory, son of Amos Diggory, to the challenge and is helped by "Mad-Eye" Moody, ex-Auror and the new Defence Against the Dark Arts teacher, to prepare for the task.
-Using his superior flying skills, Harry gets past the dragon and retrieves a clue for the next task.
-The Second Task requires saving a close friend or relative from the lake.
-Harry uses Gillyweed, given to him by Dobby, to breathe underwater.
-He rescues Ron from the lake, while also saving the Beauxbatons champion, Fleur Delacour's sister, to pick up additional points.

-A Yule Ball is announced and Harry must find a partner, as champions traditionally commence the opening dance.
-Harry and Ron Weasley struggle initially to get partners, but end up going with the "prettiest girls in their year" - Parvati and Padma Patil.
-Ron gets jealous seeing Hermione Granger with Viktor Krum, the Durmstrang champion, and spends the night arguing with her.
-Harry is sullen that Cho Chang is with Cedric, the other Hogwarts champion.